Chairman – Mr Jason Fowler

 As a teacher, she believed in engendering in students a lifelong love of Mathematics and Science, as well as achieving to their very best.
 As Head of Science, she introduced to TAS many innovations, for example, entering students into the national Science and Chemistry competitions and Science Olympiads and offering gifted and talented courses out of school hours for interested students.
 Under her guidance, TAS was the first school in Queensland to introduce major Physics projects, which are now part of the State Curriculum.

 Dr Howard was also a parent at the school, with both daughters receiving the benefits of a TAS education.

-Dr Taylor is an academic at James Cook University and has held leadership roles as Director Professional Experience and Deputy Head of School in the School of Education, Cairns.
-Dr Taylor has been an educator for close to 30 years in Australia and overseas.
-She has held roles from teacher to Principal in primary and secondary schools in State, Catholic and Independent schools.
-She has also held various roles with Education Queensland and has a strong background in school operations and curriculum and policy implementation.
+Professor Taylor-Guy is the current Director of the Australian Council for Educational Research Institute.
+She is formerly an academic at James Cook University holding leadership roles as Director Professional Experience and Deputy Head of School in the School of Education, Cairns.
+Professor Taylor-Guy has been an educator for over 30 years in Australia and overseas and has a strong background in school operations and curriculum and policy implementation.

-Dr Taylor is a past parent of the school and her two daughters completed their secondary schooling at TAS.
+Professor Taylor-Guy is a past parent of the school and two of her daughters completed their secondary schooling at TAS.

 Archdeacon Christopher is the Anglican Parish Priest St Saviour’s, Kuranda, with responsibility for St Peter’s Kewarra Beach, St George’s Mareeba, Christ Church Cooktown, Dimbulah and Chillagoe.
 Christopher is the Archdeacon of Anglican Diocese of North Queensland and is the Bishop’s Commissary.
 The Archdeacon is a Member of the Australasian Committee of St George’s College Jerusalem.